seventytwo

 The objective of the complaints procedure is to maintain and improve our relationships by handling complaints within a reasonable period and in a constructive manner.
 This complaints procedure applies to all services provided by one or more of our lawyers to a client.

-No fees or costs will be charged to you and you do not owe any fee for the costs of dealing with the complaint.
+No fees or costs will be charged to the client and the client do not owe any fee for the costs of dealing with the complaint.